 "Shit, shit, shit," he said under his breath.

 There was no hiding the body at this point.
 There were only two ways out of the room.
 The first was through the hallway, where Connor’s servants were banging relentlessly on the door.
 The other option wasn’t that much better.
-But on the off-chance that he hadn’t been seen heading up to Connor’s office or on the chance that the police failed to question Lucy Marshall, it would at least be better than being caught in the room with Connor’s body.
+But on the off-chance that he hadn’t been seen heading up to Connor’s office or on the chance that the police failed to question Camille Karnstein, it would at least be better than being caught in the room with Connor’s body.

 He headed for the window, the chair continuing to rattle.